Soviet combat vehicle production during World War II: Light armoured fighting vehicles

 The SU-76 was a 76 mm gun mounted on a lengthened version of the T-70 chassis.

 Medium armoured fighting vehicles

 Building and overhauling heavier armoured vehicles required specialized heavy machinery.
 Their main components were produced and assembled in facilities which also built heavy tractors, artillery, locomotives, and ship components.

 The T-34 tank's basic design was optimal, and continual development of industrial processes allowed it to be produced in greater numbers than any other armoured vehicle during the war.

-Medium self-propelled guns were reasonably successful in the pure anti-tank role, but larger-calibre guns would become more common on heavier chassis, which could better handle their heavy recoil and carry an adequate provision of their large ammunition.
+Medium self-propelled guns were reasonably successful in the pure anti-tank role, but larger-calibre guns would become more common on heavier chassis, which could better handle their heavy recoil and carry adequate provision of their large ammunition.